 How IDA documents fit into a multiservice / notary workflow

-- Explain that you can help them obtain an IDA document that is recognized in many countries and simplifies car rental and driving abroad.
+- Let them know you can help them get an IDA document — recognized in many countries, makes renting a car and driving abroad much simpler.

 - Submit through the IDA dashboard

-- Digital or printed — depending on your chosen format.
+- Digital or printed — whatever works best for your client.

-Why this model works specifically for notary, translation and multiservice offices
+Why this model works so well for notary, translation and multiservice offices

-- You already have a steady flow of clients with document-related problems.
+- You already have a constant stream of clients who need help with documents.
+You’re not starting from zero.

-- You work with immigrants, travelers, international students, cross-border workers — exactly the audience that often needs driving documents abroad.
+- Your typical client base — immigrants, travelers, international students, cross-border workers — overlaps almost perfectly with who needs driving documents abroad.

-- You can combine IDA with certified translations, notarizations, immigration forms, consular paperwork, etc.
+- IDA pairs naturally with certified translations, notarizations, immigration forms, and consular paperwork.
+It’s not a stretch — it’s a complement.

-In effect, IDA becomes one more profitable building block in your service bundle.
+Bottom line: IDA becomes one more profitable building block in your existing service menu — no reinvention required.

 How to start your own IDA agent journey

-- any community service point dealing with documents and IDs,
+- really any community service point that deals with documents and IDs,

-…you can start as an IDA agent with minimal friction.
+…you can get started as an IDA agent with almost no friction.

-- the ability to combine manual orders and referrals,
+- the option to combine manual orders and referrals,

 Screenshots